UBC-MDS/prepackR/README.md

 1. Subtracting a first value, then dividing by second (a user specified mean and standard deviation)
 2. Making a range from a start to end value (to linearly transform the data from a user specified minimum to maximum)

-As a result, this function will allow users more standardization methods.
+As a result, this function will allow users more options for their method of standardization.

-These standardization techniques are based on [Minitab documentation](https://support.minitab.com/en-us/minitab/18/help-and-how-to/calculations-data-generation-and-matrices/standardize/standardize-columns-of-data/)
+These standardization techniques are based on the [Minitab documentation](https://support.minitab.com/en-us/minitab/18/help-and-how-to/calculations-data-generation-and-matrices/standardize/standardize-columns-of-data/).

 ### `na_counter`